mcroissant/oas_patcher/docs/README.md

 ### Real-World Use Cases

 - **Multi-Environment Deployments**: Different server URLs, authentication schemes per environment
+- **Security Updates**: Update authentication methods or add new security schemes to keep wour documentation in sync with the changes your api gateway introduces
 - **API Versioning**: Add new endpoints or modify existing ones for new API versions
 - **Documentation Enhancement**: Add examples, descriptions, or additional metadata
-- **Security Updates**: Update authentication methods or add new security schemes
 - **Compliance Requirements**: Add regulatory information or compliance metadata

 ## Quick Example